EOSC-PLATFORM/resource-profile/docs/elementsOfDataSource.rst

      - Description
      - Mandatory

+   * - jurisdiction
+     - The property defines the jurisdiction of the users of the data source, based on the vocabulary for this property :doc:`Vocabulary <_vocabularies/DS_JURISDICTION>`.
+     - Y
-   * - paymentModel
+   * - datasourceClassification
-     - Webpage with the supported payment models and restrictions that apply to each of them.
+     - The specific type of the data source based on the vocabulary defined for this property
-     - N
+     - Y
-   * - pricing
+   * - researchEntityTypes
-     - Webpage with the information on the price scheme for this Resource in case the customer is charged for.
+     - The types of OpenAIRE entities managed by the data source, based on the vocabulary for this property :doc:`Vocabulary <_vocabularies/DS_RESEARCH_ENTITY_TYPE>`.
+     - Y
+   * - thematic
+     - Boolean value specifying if the data source is dedicated to a given discipline or is instead discipline agnostic
+     - Y
+   * - thematic
+     - Boolean value specifying if the data source is dedicated to a given discipline or is instead discipline agnostic
-     - N
+     - Y
 15. Research Product Policies
 ########